phiryll/phiryll.github.io/docs/rules-of-thumb.md

 identifiers, **especially** if they are computed.
 The best unique identifiers are opaque and permanent.
-I have seen multiple projects founder, and sometimes fail, because unique identifiers were constructed hashing some semantic fields.
+I have seen multiple projects founder, and sometimes fail, because unique identifiers were constructed by hashing some semantic fields.

 ## Decide What Constitutes A First-Class Entity